 Hotel Arenal Bilbao

 Located on the edge of the Old Town, not far from the Bilbao Cathedral, the Hotel Arenal Bilbao is housed in a beautiful old red building with lots of character.
-The rooms are spacious and uncomplicated, but are decorated in light colours with wooden period furniture and large windows.
+The rooms are spacious and uncomplicated but are decorated in light colours with wooden period furniture and large windows.
 The hotel also offers a basic breakfast room and a meeting room.

 7 Kale Bed and Breakfast

-7 Kale Bed and Breakfast is named after the seven streets that make up Bilbao’s Casco Viejo.
-A charming little place, it has just 12 ensuite rooms and very homey feel.
-Decorated in colours of beige, white and teal, the rooms are comfortable and offer everything you need during your stay, including TVs, complimentary toiletries and free Wi-Fi.
+Named after the seven streets that make up Bilbao’s Casco Viejo, 7 Kale Bed and Breakfast is a charming little place with 23 en-suite rooms and a very homely feel.
+Decorated in shades of beige, white and teal, the rooms are comfortable and offer everything you need during your stay, including TVs, complimentary toiletries and free Wi-Fi.
 A continental breakfast is served in the bright dining room, and packed lunches can also be made upon request.